Information for applicants from the EU

 We are committed to welcoming students from across Europe and beyond and providing a truly global experience for all of our students.

-This information is provided for students who will commence their studies at the University of Nottingham in the 2020 academic year or later.
-If you are already studying at Nottingham, please refer to our Brexit information for current students.
+This information is provided for students who will commence their studies at the University of Nottingham in the 2021 academic year or later.
+If you are already studying at Nottingham, please refer to our information for current EU students.

-Disclaimer: This webpage was most recently updated on 19 February 2021.
+This webpage was most recently updated on 14 July 2021.
 The information below was correct to the best of our knowledge at this time, but may be subject to change.